Silberdrachi/MelvorIdleScripts/README.md

 1. Change bank slot tokens to no action

 ## MelvorIdleChangeMode
-Scripts to turn HC char into a HCCO with optional 12b option

-### Features

 Adds a button to the end of the settings menu allowing a user to change their gamemode at any time.
 Will cause it to go back to the character selection screen.